srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)
-* Deploy Azure IoT Edge Enabled Linux VM as an IoT Edge Device
+* Deploy an Azure IoT Edge Enabled Linux VM as an IoT Edge Device
 * Generate and Configure IoT Edge Device CA Certificates
-* Create IoT Edge Device Identity in IoT Hub using Azure Portal
+* Create an IoT Edge Device Identity in IoT Hub using Azure Portal
-* Setup IoT Edge Gateway Hostname
+* Setup the IoT Edge Gateway Hostname
-* Connect IoT Edge Gateway Device to IoT Hub
+* Connect an IoT Edge Gateway Device to IoT Hub
 * Open IoT Edge Gateway Device Ports for Communication
-* Create Downstream Device Identity in IoT Hub
+* Create the Downstream Device Identity in IoT Hub
-* Connect Downstream Device to IoT Edge Gateway
+* Connect a Downstream Device to IoT Edge Gateway
 * Verify Event Flow

 ## Lab Instructions